Do greyhounds make good pets?

 Will my greyhound be toilet trained?

-Most greyhounds do not come toilet trained but they are generally very clean dogs.
-Living in a kennel environment, most dogs do not like to soil their sleeping quarters and will wait until turned out to relieve themselves.
 When first brought into the home, the greyhound should be treated in a similar manner to a puppy being housebroken.
 Take the dog outside every couple of hours for the first week or so, especially after meals, play and long naps.

 Are greyhounds good with children?